 To ensure the best safety performance, both staffing agency and client must operate from the same definition.
 Safety is an outcome.
 It's the result of the things we actively "do" to create the outcomes we want.
+In a very real sense, it is the things we actively do together that create a safer working environment, and that doesn't happen by accident.
+In joint-employer work environments where continually improving performance in safety is expected, everyone has a role, and there is clarity about the things we do to achieve the performance we want.
 As we learn to work through the COVID pandemic, it is a great time to reset expectations for roles, goals and performance, as we learn how to manage risks to acceptable levels in a joint-employer environment.